Maestro-111/movies-search-system/README.md

 ## TO DO
 1. Improve recommendations for user.
-2. Integrate rating into recommendations.
+2. Tweak the final equation with rating (recommendations.py produce_recommendations func)
 3. Updating Forum Section.